-- 1. A Cover Page with the date, organization's name, mailing address, telephone number, website, and name, email address, and telephone number for the technical and contractual points of contact.
+- A Cover Page with the date, organization's name, mailing address, telephone number, website, and name, email address, and telephone number for the technical and contractual points of contact.
 (1 page) - 2.
-A Proposal Narrative describing how the applicant proposes to approach this evaluation, addressing the Research Questions in Section C.2, as well as the SOW in Section D. The applicant should include anticipated logistical or methodological challenges and how they will be addressed or minimized to achieve evaluation goals within the project period.
+A Proposal Narrative describing how the applicant proposes to approach this evaluation, addressing the Research Questions, as well as the SOW in Section D. The applicant should include anticipated logistical or methodological challenges and how they will be addressed or minimized to achieve evaluation goals within the project period.
 The tasks described in Section D above, as well as any additional tasks proposed by the applicant, should be included in the proposal narrative and the proposed SOW.
 Applicants are encouraged to revise, expand and otherwise edit the tasks in the proposed SOW to enhance the project as long as they remain consistent with the overall project purpose and goals.
 (7 pages) - 3.
-Qualifications describing how the applicant has been successful with a project of similar scope and scale that addresses the following: the number of years of experience the evaluation partner (evaluation team) has in designing and implementing performance measurement, applied research, or evaluation projects, especially a demonstrated history of evaluating out-of-school time STEM learning programs; the team's experience with obtaining IRB approval and working with Research Committees; and a brief list of similar types of projects that were successfully concluded.
+Qualifications describing how the applicant has been successful with a project of similar scope and scale that addresses the following: the number of years of experience the evaluation partner (evaluation team) has in designing and implementing performance measurement, applied research, or evaluation projects, especially a demonstrated history of evaluating out-of-school time STEM learning programs; the team's experience with obtaining IRB approval; and a brief list of similar types of projects that were successfully concluded.
 Also describe the specific role played in the project and how it led to the outcomes described.
 (2 pages)

 - 4. Detail the project's Management Plan and clearly describe how the evaluation team will work collaboratively with the AEOP Consortium to achieve project outcomes and ensure feedback and continuous improvement.
 The applicant should address how they intend to communicate with AEOP Consortium members.
 The Management Plan should delineate a schedule or work plan with major milestones for key project tasks.
-(3 pages) - 5.
-The Budget should include totals for the following cost categories for the base year and three option years: Personnel, Travel, Equipment, Supplies, Contracts, and Other and Indirect costs.
+(2 pages) - 5.
+The Budget should include totals for the following cost categories for the base period and option period: Personnel, Travel, Equipment, Supplies, Contracts, Miscellaneous (define in template), Indirect costs, and Cost Share (if provided).
 This project may include significant travel for site visits and national events, depending on the evaluation design.
 Specify cost-sharing or in-kind contributions (university in-kind support, school district support, leveraged funds from other state and national sources, etc.).
 Cost-share is not a requirement for proposal submission.
-The applicant is required to use the provided budget template in Attachment A. In addition to providing the budget worksheet, the applicant must include a budget summary for each of the cost categories.
+The applicant is required to use the provided budget template in Attachment A. In addition to providing the budget worksheet, the applicant must include a budget narrative that provides the basis of estimate for each the cost category.
 (No page limit)